provectus/kafka-ui/documentation/guides/DataMasking.md

 ```

 ### MASK
-Mask target field's values with specified masking characters, recursively (spaces will be kept as-is).
+Mask target field's values with specified masking characters, recursively (spaces and line separators will be kept as-is).
 `pattern` array specifies what symbols will be used to replace upper-case chars, lower-case chars, digits and other symbols correspondingly.

 ```yaml